Originally Published February 19, 2019

 BDS requires the data sets to be joined to understand the context.
 There are far more insights available using BDS then other data sources in Brightspace purely because you are flexible in your ability to filter and aggregate the data.
 However, in order to set the context and see the actionable insights, joining and other manipulations of the data need to be done before the data can be used.

-The key resource that is essential to the usage of both ADS and BDS is our Core Analytics documentation.
+The key resource that is essential to the usage of both ADS and BDS is our Data Hub documentation.
 This defines the fields used in all the Data Hub Data Sets as well as information on the relationships between the BDS used for joining them.

 Need further help working with data?
 Stuck on any of the above steps?
 Lacking one of the skill sets needed?
 D2L provides flexible levels of Data Solutions Consulting services that can assist with any or all steps in the process detailed in this post.
 If you are interested, please contact your D2L Customer Success representative.